cyberbotics/webots-doc/reference/lidar.md

 the constraint of square pixels) and not in the case of the [Lidar](#lidar) node where lines of pixels (laser scan) are extracted from the depth buffer.

-Lidar cannot see semi-transparent objects.
+Lidar cannot see semi-transparent objects as if they were not transparent.
 An object can be semi-transparent either if its texture has an alpha channel, or if its [Material](material.md).`transparency` field is not equal to 1.

 By default the [Lidar](#lidar) node outputs the depth values in an array, the depth values are order from left to right and from the top to the bottom layer